SCPDOS/.github/profile/README.md

 - JOIN.COM - A program for mounting drive letters on subdirectories of the root directory.
 - TOUCH.COM - A UNIX-like utility for updating the access time of files.

-Whilst these don't exactly form an exciting set of programs, they demonstrate the ability of DOS to be a usable operating system as they highly the functionality of the operating system to a user.
+Whilst these don't exactly form an exciting set of programs, they demonstrate the ability of DOS to be a usable operating system as they highlight the functionality of the operating system to a user.

 You can find each of these applications in the repository with the application name.
 The operating system itself can be found in the DOS repository.